 Channel: This is a number from 0 to 599 which specifies the channel of operation for the U4B TELE BASIC statement.
-This number must match the channel number that you have selected in the Configuration screen of the U4B tracker.
+This number must match the channel number that you have selected in the Configuration screen of the U4B tracker, or the CH variable if you have set it to your own choice of channel.